April 1st, 2017 | YouTube.

-I have plenty of new concepts about the world on my mind after my recent visit to California… I have already elaborated some topics in this blog.
+I have plenty of new concepts about the world on my mind after my recent visit to California… I have already elaborated on some topics in this blog.
 However, it might be an idea to wait for a while, and to develop an aftertaste in order to get to the deeper layers of this cake.
-It usually goes like this: a large number of snapshots and small details noticed on the way get processed over a period of time, and morph into a more general picture on your mind – and this process can take weeks, or maybe even months.
+It usually goes like this: a large number of snapshots and small details noticed on the way get processed over a period of time and morph into a more general picture on your mind – and this process can take weeks, or maybe even months.

 One thing that is striking to me, however, is that YouTube seems to be a much better representation of the world than I expected.
-I use to just start watching YouTube from a random movie on one of the numerous topics interesting to me, from world economy, trading, through reviews of good movies, to documentaries on the history of humankind, aircraft, religions… or just a random trivia.
+I use to just start watching YouTube from a random movie on one of the numerous topics interesting to me, from the world economy, and trading, through reviews of good movies, to documentaries on the history of humankind, aircraft, religions… or just a random trivia.

 In fact, everyone surfs these days, and YouTube can capture all the technological and academic progress.
-The wonderful feeling I had was that I didn’t really need to pay active effort to absorb all this information: all this knowledge was incorporated through latent learning: by listening to YouTube materials served to me by YouTube algorithms.
-It felt a little bit like learning a foreign language by just finding yourself in a neighborhood where this language is spoken.
+The wonderful feeling I had was that I didn’t really need to pay an active effort to absorb all this information: all this knowledge was incorporated through latent learning: by listening to YouTube materials served to me by YouTube algorithms.
+It felt a little bit like learning a foreign language by just finding yourself in a neighbourhood where this language is spoken.

 This effect also demonstrates how much the internet already surpassed all the other media, including television.
 Young, fresh and smart YouTube vloggers are already far more advanced in understanding and commenting on reality than the army of professional journalists on a high budget, producing for the evening news.
 YouTube community can just capture the spirit of society so much better… For instance, the Silicon Valley community is as fascinated with Elon Musk as the YouTube community.
 And, since YouTube is also full of enthusiasm towards cryptocurrencies, it would be stupidity, or ignorance, not to embark on this train.